murolem/cosmoteer-webp-image-converter/README.md

 - Resizing based on largest side.
 - Resizing based on amount of pixels (megapixels).

-This is specifically for processing exported ship images from Cosmoteer, but can be used for any other image as well.
+This was made for processing exported ship images from Cosmoteer, but can be used for anything else really.

 # Installation